aim-salam/cheatsheet/README.md

    - Your pull request will be visible on this [site](https://github.com/aim-salam/cheatsheet/pulls).
 Please wait for my response.
 I will either approve your code and merge it into production, or provide feedback if changes are needed.

 3. **More contributions**:
+   - Synchronize your main remote repository with the production remote main repository by clicking **Sync fork**.

-   - Fetch the latest codebase to keep up with new changes.
+   - In your local main repository, update to the latest codebase to stay up to date with new changes.
    ```bash
    git pull
    ```